| ISRAEL'SEXPIRED

 in a refugee camp in Jenin in what it called "an operation to rid itself of suicide

+bombers".
 Subsequent to Israel's ignoring calls to

 withdraw from Jenin and proceeding with the murder of the refugees, the world has

 condemned Israel's wholesale slaughter of men, women and children.
+And in an effort to shift responsibility

 for its heinous acts, Israeli leaders say it is Palestine's fault that they raided the